milesj/shapeshifter/README.md

 }
 ```

 > GraphQL has limited functionality compared to JSON or JavaScript.
-> Jump to the section on [GraphQL](#graphql-support), and read the
+Jump to the section on
-> documentation thoroughly, for more information.
+> [GraphQL](#graphql-support), and read the documentation thoroughly, for more information.

 #### Attributes

-The `attributes` object represents a mapping of field names to
+The `attributes` object represents a mapping of fields to [type definitions](#attribute-types).
-[type definitions](#attribute-types).
-Attributes are usually a
-one-to-one mapping of database table columns or data model attributes.
+Attributes are usually a one-to-one mapping of database table columns or data model attributes.

-The value of a field, the type definition, represents what type of
-data this value expects to be.
-This definition can either be a string
+The value of a field, the type definition, represents what type of data this value expects to be.
-of the name of a [primitive type](#primitives), or an object with
+This definition can either be a string of the name of a [primitive type](#primitives), or an
-a required `type` property, which can be the name of any type.
+object with a required `type` property, which can be the name of any type.

 Depending on the type used, additional properties may be required.